gauravmeena0708/logsec/pages/EPFO.md

 	- **Workforce Management**:
 		- Introduce health monitoring and rating systems for establishments to improve employer accountability.
 		- Separate management from clerical tasks for greater operational efficiency.
-	- **Improved Member Communication**:
-		- Create mobile app updates to notify members of claim statuses in real time.
-		- Enhance SMS/email notifications with specific timelines and next steps for members.